 This is an easy pasta plant-based meal we love to make in our home because it is plant protein packed, simple to prepare and delicious.
 It was actually one of the first recipes I developed when I was exploring plant-based cooking and it is now our frequently used recipe when we just want something filling, tasty and nutritious that is quick to put together.
-Not only is it vegan, egg-free, dairy-free and nut-free, this dish can also be gluten-free if you use gluten-free pasta, zucchini noodles or spaghetti squash noodles.
-When I have served it to non-vegans, they enjoyed it as well.
+Not only is it vegan, egg-free, dairy-free, soy-free and nut-free, this dish can also be gluten-free if you use gluten-free pasta, zucchini noodles or spaghetti squash noodles.
+Whenever I serve it to non-vegans, they enjoy this dish as well.
 Take the leftovers to work for lunch the next day or pack it into your children’s school lunchboxes, or freeze some for a satisfying meal at a later date!

-A vegan, egg-free, dairy-free and nut-free dish that is simple to put together but satisfying as a main course meal.
+A vegan, egg-free, dairy-free, soy-free and nut-free dish that is simple to put together but satisfying as a main course meal.
 Pair with whole grain noodles or gluten-free pasta, zucchini noodles or spaghetti squash noodles.

 - 2 cups cooked green lentils [306 g] (or use canned green lentils drained and rinsed)